-Many classes in the master and bachelor program parallel knowledge requirements for EC-Council certifications.
-Once a student has completed the corresponding university class then he or she is eligible to test for the certification.
-Students must pass the certification test to achieve the certification.
-Receiving a passing grade in the University class is NOT a guarantee of passing the certification exam.
-While ECCU classes waive the education requirement students are still required to purchase the exam voucher from EC-Council to test for the certification.
-ECCU has negotiated a student rate for the exam vouchers contact registrar@eccu.edu for more information.
+Many of the core courses in the Master's and Bachelor's degree program parallel the knowledge requirements for EC-Council certifications.
+Once a student has completed and passed the corresponding ECCU course, then they are eligible to test for the EC-Council certification.
+Students must pass the test to achieve the certification.
+Receiving a passing grade in the ECCU course does NOT a guarantee a student will pass the certification exam.
+While passing the ECCU course waives the education requirement, students are responsible for the cost of the exam.
+To take the test, students must contact EC-Council to purchase the exam voucher.
+ECCU has negotiated a student rate of \$150 for the exam vouchers.
+If the certification exam is NOT passed the first time, ECCU students may purchase additional vouchers at the student rate of \$150.
+For more information contact ECCU at: registrar@eccu.edu.